haliboteda/open_plc_cube_ide/README.md

 - There are some *.sh files in the Arduino package need permission to execute.
 Please give +x to them.
 (Replace {user name} and {package version} according to your environment )
    chmod +x "/home/{user name}/.arduino15/packages/OpenPLC_Alpha/hardware/stm32/{package version}/system/extras/postbuild.sh"
    chmod +x "/home/{user name}/.arduino15/packages/OpenPLC_Alpha/hardware/stm32/{package version}/system/extras/postbuild.sh"
-- **If you want to force the OpenPLC stay in the upload mode, Please reset the device and hold down the `BOOT0` button for 3-5 seconds.
+- **If you want to force the OpenPLC stay in the upload mode, Please reset the device and hold down the `BOOT0` button for 3-5 seconds when clicking.
 And then the device will stay in the Upload mode.**
 ---